vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_03_monitor_asc.md

 <summary>hint</summary>
 <br/>

+   > **Note**: Before you start reviewing logs, generate some log entries by navigating to the api-gateway URL and, from the PetClinic home page, performing the following tasks:

+   - Navigate to the Owners page, select a few names from the list
+   - For a few owners you selected, use the **Edit Owner** button to attempt modifying their information (for example, try setting the telephone number to an invalid value) and use the **Add New Pet** button to attempt to add a pet (for example, select the Submit button without providing the pet name).

 1. Go to the Azure portal and navigate to the page displaying the Log Analytics workspace you created in the previous task.

 1. Select **Logs** and, if needed, close the default **Queries** pane.